Not so red as that this ibis ...

-Two sub-species of scarlet ibis can be found from Florida to Brazil, including the Pacific coast of Central America and the Greater Antilles.
+Two red ibis subspecies are found from Florida to Brazil via the Pacific coast of Central America and the Greater Antilles.

 Mudflats, coastal lagoons, seafront mangroves